NVIDIA-Omniverse/usd-plugin-samples/README.md

 If you set these options to `false`, make sure you have the right content in those files such that USD will load your schema.

 The options above are enough to generate schema code and (optionally) build files.
 Even if your schema is codeless, build files will be generated in order to configure the `plugInfo.json` file and get the resources (`plugInfo.json` and `generatedSchema.usda`) in the right target directory.

-When using `premake`, an additional step is required to configure the `plugInfo.json` file with the right paths such that USD can load the plugin and find the library and resources associated with it.
+Once the code and build files have been generated, it is up to the user to build the files using their chosen build system (e.g., `repo_build`, `cmake`, etc.).
+After everything has been built, a second run of `repo_usd` is required to get the `plugInfo.json` file configured properly in the target directory.
 The next section describes this process.

 ### Configuring the plugInfo.json File

-__THIS STEP IS NOT REQUIRED FOR CMAKE BASED BUILDS__

 USD plugins are loaded into the USD runtime via the `plugInfo.json` file and a call to `RegisterPlugins` somewhere in the responsible loading code.
 The `plugInfo.json` file has three properties (in addition to other definitions) that help USD root the plugin and find the library containing its functionality: